RokiyaAbdElsatar/Learning-app/README.md

 # learning_app

-A Simple learning app .
+A Simple app to learn numbers from 1 to 10 , family member and colors in french.

 ## Getting Started